--assault with a weapon, through "use of a weapon", of Vince Victim contrary to section 267(a) of the Criminal Code; and,

--second degree murder of Paul Plumber contrary to section 229(a) of the Criminal Code.
+- assault with a weapon, through use of a weapon, of Vince Victim contrary to s.
+267(a) of the Criminal Code; and - murder of Paul Plumber contrary to s.
+229(a) of the Criminal Code.

-Alan Accused was a construction worker who was unable to do that work after being repeatedly hit in the head with a hammer by a co-worker.
+Alan Accused was a construction worker who had to leave work after being repeatedly hit in the head with a hammer by a co-worker.
 The attack has left Accused with ongoing headaches and it is difficult for him to concentrate.
 Accused had been unemployed for a number of months when he met Jake Jar at a party.
 Jar had lots of cash on him and he offered Accused a job in his illegal drug business picking up cash that people owed to Jar.
 Accused did not want to be in the drug business, but the job paid a lot and Accused was desperate for the money so he took the job.
 Jar gave Accused a phone to use, and told Accused that he could follow the location of Accused through this phone.
-After a couple of weeks, one person refused to give Accused the cash owed to Jar.
-Accused told Jar about this, and Jar said that if this happened again Accused should tell the person refusing to pay that they would be "getting a visit from "Jar and a few friends".
+After a couple of weeks, a person refused to give Accused Jar's cash.
+Accused told Jar about this, and Jar said if this happened again Accused should tell the person refusing to pay that they would be getting a visit from "Jar and a few friends".

 A week later, Accused was supposed to pick up some money for Jar from Vince Victim in a remote warehouse.
 Accused drove to the warehouse and went inside, but it seemed to be empty.
-Accused was feeling nervous about asking for the money, and to calm his nerves he drank a large amount of whiskey from a flask he had on him.
-After about thirty minutes, Victim entered the warehouse.
+Accused was feeling nervous about asking for the money.
+To calm his nerves, Accused drank a large amount of whiskey from a flask he had on him.
+After about thirty minutes, Victim arrived.
 Accused stumbled toward Victim, and then forgot why he was even at the warehouse.
-Accused then remembered, and Accused asked Victim for the money.
+Accused then remembered, and asked Victim for the money.
 Victim refused to pay, and Accused immediately phoned Jar.
 Jar told Accused to hit Victim in the head with something.
-Jar also told Accused that he was driving in the area and that if Accused did not hit Victim, Jar would come to the warehouse and punch Accused in the head.
+Jar also told Accused that he was driving in the area and that if Accused did not hit Victim, he would come to the warehouse and punch Accused in the head.
 Accused picked up a wooden board which was on the ground and hit Victim in the head.
 Victim fell to the ground and began bleeding from his forehead.

 Paul Plumber, a plumber who was doing some repairs in the warehouse, saw Accused hit Victim.
 Plumber, who was holding a pipe he was about to install, ran over to Accused and Victim to see if Victim was okay.
 It took Plumber 15 seconds to run over to Accused and Victim.
-When Plumber got near them, Accused grabbed the pipe from Plumber and hit Plumber three times in the head with the pipe.
-Plumber dropped to the ground and did not appear to be breathing.
+When he got near them, Accused grabbed the pipe from Plumber and hit Plumber three times in the head with the pipe.
+Plumber dropped to the ground and did not move.

-A few days later, Accused was in a restaurant with Jar and was shocked to see Plumber sitting at a table near him.
-Accused went up to Plumber and apologized for hitting him and Accused said he was scared that Plumber was going to hit him with the pipe when they were in the warehouse.
+A few days later, Accused was in a crowded restaurant with Jar and he was shocked to see that Plumber was not only alive, but sitting at a table near him.
+Accused went up to Plumber, apologized for hitting him, and said he had been scared that Plumber was going to hit him with the pipe.
 Accused also told Plumber that he should go to the hospital to have his head looked at.

-(Question 1 continued)
+Question 1 (continued)